molgenis/docker/README.md

 ## Requirements
 - [Git](https://git-scm.com/downloads)
 - [Docker](https://www.docker.com/)
+- Navigate to [http://localhost:8081/](http://localhost:8081/) in your browser and verify that the page cannot be found

 ### Linux
 On Linux, increase the operating system limits on mmap counts by running the following command as root: